-The majority of routine day-to-day decisions in private limited companies are made by directors.
-However, significant matters that go beyond the scope of a director’s powers must be addressed by company shareholders.
-These types of shareholders’ decisions require a resolution to be passed at a general meeting or in writing.
+The majority of routine, day-to-day decisions in private limited companies are made by directors.
+However, significant matters that go beyond the scope of directors’ powers must be addressed by company shareholders.
+These types of shareholders’ decisions require company resolutions to be passed at a general meeting or in writing.

-To pass a resolution, which may be ‘ordinary’ or ‘special’, shareholders must cast their votes for or against a proposed course of action.
-This can be done at a general meeting or in writing.
+To pass company resolutions, which may be ‘ordinary’ or ‘special’, shareholders must cast their votes for or against a proposed course of action.
+This can be done at a general meeting or by written resolution.
 Ordinary resolutions require a simple majority vote (above 50%) to be passed.
 Special resolutions require at least a 75% majority vote to be passed.

-Ordinary resolutions are used for all decisions made by directors and shareholders, unless the Companies Act or the articles of association states the need for a special resolution.
-Special resolutions can only be passed by shareholders.
+Ordinary company resolutions are used for all decisions made by shareholders unless the Companies Act or the articles of association state the need for a special resolution.

 This type of resolution requires a vote to be taken at:

-Please note: a written resolution cannot be used to remove a director or auditor.
+Please note: written company resolutions cannot be used to remove a director or auditor.